application-research/fevm-nft-estuary/README.md

 # How to run the contract

 ## Method 1: Remix
+- Ensure that you have metamask setup and have tFil.
+Instructions [here](https://docs.filecoin.io/fvm/how-tos/add-to-metamask/).
 - Open a blank workspace
 - Load the files to local workspace

 ![image](https://user-images.githubusercontent.com/4479171/206564098-2e4d4ef1-3fd5-4803-8f52-6cacaeaf39fc.png)

+- Compile the Estuary721.sol

 ## Method 2: Truffle
 Install the truffle library